arichornlover/YouTubeEnhanced/README.md

 # Features

-1. **Cercube:**

-- Block all advertisements & Enable background playback.

-- Set default player quality on WiFi & Celullar.

-- Save videos in high resolution, save videos as audio-only, save public playlists (beta).

-- And many more...

-2. **iSponsorBlock:** Skips annoying sponsor ads inside videos. iSponsorBlock is based on [SponsorBlock engine](https://sponsor.ajay.app/).
+1. **iSponsorBlock:** Skips annoying sponsor ads inside videos. iSponsorBlock is based on [SponsorBlock engine](https://sponsor.ajay.app/).
 Basically, this is the iOS version of the SponsorBlock extension.

-3. **YouPiP:** enable YouTube's **native PiP**.
+2. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General.

-4. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
+3. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
 You can configure YTUHD in YouTube's Settings - Video quality preferences.

-5. **YouTube Dislike Return:** brings back Dislike counts under YouTube videos using **ReturnYoutubeDislike**'s API.
+4. **YouTube Dislike Return:** brings back Dislike counts under YouTube videos using **ReturnYoutubeDislike**'s API.

 <details>
   <summary>and many more...!</summary>

-6. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
+5. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
 YTClassicVideoQuality brings back the old video quality selector, which is a lot better than the new one.

-7. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

-8. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
+6. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as:

 - YouAreThere: disable "Video paused.
 Continue watching?" popup in the YouTube app when you play a long video.